 A few preliminary comments....The Hinchy case has garnered a good amount of attention in the media, among attorneys, and more importantly, businesses that handle protected health information.
 While this case does arise under Indiana law, as Mr. Eggeson, the attorney that tried this case on behalf of Ms. Hinchy noted to me in an interview I conducted with him in December 2014, "[this case] has now created a precedent which will make life MUCH easier for privacy victims across the country--showing those victims how to bring their claims, how to structure and argue their claims so as to make corporate employers liable for the acts of their employees, and how to earn large damages awards from the jury."
 (The full interview is to be published in an upcoming article for the Journal of Health Care Compliance.)

 Covered entities, business associates, and subcontractors should pay careful attention to the circumstances in this case because this can very easily be them.
 Here is a company that, arguably, has a strong HIPAA training program, where employees are educated on how they can and cannot access and use protected health information.
 Yet, a jury still found Walgreen liable under respondeat superior.
 That is, the jury determined that the pharmacist's actions were within the scope of employment because they were of the same general nature as those authorized, or incidental to the actions that were authorized, by Walgreen.
 Importantly, the jury found Walgreen's failure to terminate the pharmacist after it learned of the actions as problematic and, as counsel for Walgreen stated during the oral arguments, one juror specifically noted that Walgreen should have fired the pharmacist.
+As Mr. Eggeson succinctly explained it to me, "From a plaintiff's perspective, the 'good' privacy case is the one where a compliance officer or defense attorney mistakenly believes that corporate policies will be more persuasive to a jury than a tearful privacy victim."

 All companies that handle protected health information (or any sensitive information, including credit card numbers, social security numbers, and driver's licenses) should take the time to review their data breach insurance coverage.
 Healthcare providers in particular should work with counsel to review the extent of their coverage.
 Many malpractice carriers now include at least some basic coverage for data breach liability in malpractice policies.
 But, generally, this coverage is insufficient.
 You may learn more about cyberliability coverage in a three part series that I wrote for the Mature Market Experts blog: Part One (A Few Things to Consider When Purchasing Cyberliability Insurance), Part Two (How Much Coverage Do Organizations Need?) and Part Three (How Much Do Policies Cost?).

-Court of Appeals of Indiana is available online - https://mycourts.in.gov/arguments/default.aspx?&id=1724&view=detail.
+The oral argument before the Court of Appeals of Indiana is available online - https://mycourts.in.gov/arguments/default.aspx?&id=1724&view=detail.
 The argument is about an hour and is worth watching to see the issues that the judges picked out and found important as well as the facts the attorneys cited in defense of their specific position(s).
 There was a rather lengthy discussion regarding the respondeat superior issue as well as the need to track employee access.

 How this Case Arose